seanbreckenridge/autotui/README.md

 ### Custom Types

-If your [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type) is getting to complicated and `autotui` can't parse it, you can always specify another `NamedTuple` or type, and pass a `type_validators`, and `type_[de]serializer` to handle the validation, serialization, deserialization for that type/attribute name.
+If your [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type) is getting too complicated and `autotui` can't parse it, you can always specify another `NamedTuple` or type, and pass a `type_validators`, and `type_[de]serializer` to handle the validation, serialization, deserialization for that type/attribute name.

 As a more complicated example, heres a validator for `timdelta`, being entered as MM:SS, and the corresponding serializers.